-The Management has today discussed and authorized for issue the annual financial statements and the annual report and signed them on behalf of the Company.
+The Management has today discussed and authorized for issue the financial statements and signed them on behalf of the Company.

-The annual financial statements have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union.
-We consider that the accounting policies used are appropriate and that the annual financial statements give a true and fair view in accordance with International Financial Reporting Standards as adopted by the European Union.
+The financial statements have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union.
+We consider that the accounting policies used are appropriate and that the financial statements give a true and fair view as to International Financial Reporting Standards as adopted by the European Union.